netgroup-polito/cloud_computing_labs/lab3/1.2/README.md

           containerPort: 80
 ```

-**Warning**: YAML files (e.g. `deployment-nginx.yaml`) strongly rely on
-indentation for their structure.
-Hence, do *not* copy the previous
-snippet directly from the PDF file, since it will totally scramble the
-indentation.
-Moreover, before moving on, verify (and fix, if necessary)
-the file layout using an editor of your choice (e.g.,
-`nano deployment-nginx.yaml`).

-Create a Deployment based on the YAML file:
+Create a file `deployment-nginx.yaml` with the content of the previous snippet, and create a Kubernetes Deployment based on the YAML file:
 ```sh
 kubectl apply -f deployment-nginx.yaml
 ```